-Post Processing is Essential
+Post Processing Is Essential

-As we have described in this article, the development or post processing of a photograph is essential if an artistic approach is chosen.
+As I have described in this article, the development or post processing of a photograph is essential if an artistic approach is chosen.

 The histogram in the development software should not touch the right side of the rectangle.
 The details of the photograph must be retained.

 Using Black and White: An Interesting Complement

-Using it with the high key technique is very interesting.
+Using it with the high key technique can be quite interesting.
 Black and white significantly enhances the photographer's artistic style.

-The high key technique in black and white must correspond to the photographer’s state of mind, to his or her way of being.
-If this is not the case, the photographer will find it difficult to create excellent shots in high key because it will not be appropriate or used in the proper way.
+The high key technique in black and white must correspond to your state of mind, to your way of being.
+If this is not the case, the photographer will find it difficult to create excellent shots in high key because it will not be appropriate, or it will not be used in the proper way.

-Try this technique in the field.
-Print some pictures.
 Allow yourself to be carried away by the magic of dreams.
 If you cannot escape by looking at your own photos, forget the high key technique.
 It is not for you.
-You will be more tempted by the low key as we will see in a future article.
+You will be more tempted by the low key, which we will see in a future article.

 The high key black-and-white technique in wildlife photography makes it possible to create artistic photographs that have a significant impact on the viewer.
 It is suitable for ethereal and dreamlike art photography.
 It is a complex technique that requires vast research and practice.
 Once it is accomplished, however, it greatly affirms the photographer’s style.